lucasdavila/dbbackup/README.md

-pgbackup is a simple backup manager for postgresql that allows easy uploading to [Amazon web services S3](http://aws.amazon.com/s3/).
+pgbackup is a simple backup manager for postgresql that allows easy upload to [Amazon web services S3](http://aws.amazon.com/s3/).

 # Step by step